Would you provide therapy for free?

 This often includes payments for managing websites, equipment, insurance, the therapists or website staff costs, and many other ancillary expenditures, so it’s not actually free of expense to provide therapy services over the internet.

 Is Facebook free to use?
 No, it is not free, like many so called free online services, they sell your data for a considerable sized profit.
 So, no it’s not free to use, as there is a trade-off.
-But many people are very happy with the trade, they get free messaging and videos etc, so they don’t mind.
+But lots of people are happy with the trade, they get free messaging and videos, so they do not mind.

-With online therapy provided for free by a website, you need to check the small print in the terms and conditions to see how they use your information.
+With online therapy supported free by a website, you need to check the small print in the terms and conditions to see how they use your information.
 Think this way, why is it free?
 What is the advantage for them, and what is the hidden cost?
+There is usually a cost of some kind involved and beware of services provided for free if you provide a positive recommendation.

 It is unfortunate that there are so many people in this world who are not able to realise the benefit of having counselling or psychotherapy through no fault of their own.
 It is very true that some people cannot get therapy due to their financial insecurity.
 So, people can become desperate and take more risks looking for free online therapy services.